ministryofjustice/prison-visits/README.md

 Then point your favourite browser to [http://localhost:3000/](http://localhost:3000/).

+## Dependencies

+### Modernizr

+Used to detect touch enabled devices and whether the device has a native date input.
+To keep download small, a custom build of Modernizr with only these requirements is in use.

 ## Automated tests

 This app uses [RSpec](http://rspec.info/) for Rails (server-side) tests and [CasperJS](casperjs.org) for (client-side) tests.